PSYCH 306 : Research Methods in Psychology

 |Capability 5:||Independence and Integrity|

-- Be able to differentiate between frequentist and Bayesian approaches to data analysis, and understand their major strengths and weaknesses (Capability 1, 2 and 3)
+- Differentiate between frequentist and Bayesian approaches to data analysis, and understand their major strengths and weaknesses.
+(Capability 1 and 2)

-- Be able to use R to visualise data and to conduct a variety of statistical analyses, including t-tests, ANOVAs, and regressions (Capability 1, 2 and 3)
+- Use R to visualise data and to conduct a variety of statistical analyses, including t-tests, ANOVAs, and regressions.
+(Capability 1 and 3)

-- Have a good understanding of best research practices to guide any future research activities, as well as to critically evaluate other studies (Capability 1, 2, 3 and 5)
+- Be familiar with best research practices to guide any future research activities, as well as to critically evaluate research findings reported in the scientific literature and popular media.
+(Capability 1, 2, 5 and 6)

 |Final Exam||40%||Individual Examination|